Azure/azure-powershell/src/Network/Network/help/Add-AzExpressRoutePortAuthorization.md

 authorization key.
 These keys can be viewed at any time by running the **Get-AzExpressRoutePortAuthorization** cmdlet and, as needed, can then be copied and forwarded to the appropriate circuit owner.
-Note that, after running **Add-AzExpressRoutePortAuthorization**, you must call the **Set-AzExpressRoutePort** cmdlet to activate the key.
-If you do not call **Set-AzExpressRoutePort** the authorization will be added to the ExpressRoutePort but will not be enabled for use.

 ## EXAMPLES